|Position:||Secondary Coach/Recruiting Coordinator|

 Poppe previously spent one season as an intern assistant coach at King’s College in Wilkes-Barre, Pa., coaching the cornerbacks and special teams.

 Poppe is a 2007 graduate of Williams College (Mass.).
 A three-year starter in the secondary for the Ephs, he earned First Team All-NESAC honors as a senior in addition to being selected All-East Region by Don Hansen’s National Weekly Football Gazette.
 He made 24 tackles, defended nine passes and contributed two interceptions as a senior.

-Poppe and his wife Anna Maria reside in the Manhattan neighborhood of Inwood.
-The couple is expecting its first child.
+Poppe, his wife Anna Maria and daughter Ava reside in the Manhattan neighborhood of Inwood.

 JON POPPE FILE